sorawittTo/newbudget/replit.md

 ## Overview

-This is a comprehensive budget management system built for organizational expense tracking and employee cost calculations.
+This is a comprehensive employee management system built for organizational expense tracking and employee cost calculations.
 The system features a modern React frontend with TypeScript, Express.js backend, and PostgreSQL database with Drizzle ORM.
-It specializes in Thai government budget management with features for employee travel expenses, special assistance calculations, overtime tracking, and comprehensive budget planning.
+It specializes in Thai government employee management with features for employee travel expenses, special assistance calculations, overtime tracking, and comprehensive employee administration.

 ## System Architecture